Accounting

 Students who have not previously completed an acceptable course in financial accounting will be advised to complete ACC 505 before planning to complete the remainder of the program.
 ACC 505 (or equivalent) is a prerequisite to subsequent accounting courses.

 Previous undergraduate or graduate coursework deemed substantially similar to the MSA core courses may qualify to exempt students from those courses.
 Exempted courses (waived by department) must be replaced with elective courses within the degree program; however, taking a course exemption is optional, and the total required credit-hours in the program remains the same.
-Students in the Accounting 4+1 option who have exemptions for ACC 505, ACC 514, ACC 555, and/or ACC 580 cannot take these courses for credit toward the MSA program.
+Students in the Accounting 4+1 option who have exemptions for ACC 505, ACC 514, ACC 555, ACC 560, and/or ACC 580 cannot take these courses for credit toward the MSA program.

 Students who have completed 6 MSA elective courses (18 credits) may elect up to 3 College of Business graduate courses (9 credits) to replace other exempted or elective MSA courses.